 Access to trusted soil data is needed to allow for production of consistent, derived soil information for the world.
 Examples of such efforts at ISRIC include the development of a world encompassing soil profiles database (WoSIS) which underpins collaborative global soil mapping (SoilGrids) and other, global and national, applications by third parties.
 ISRIC, as regular member of the ISC World Data System and in its role as WDC-Soils, is making the standardised data and information available to the world according to its data policy respecting the data restrictions specified by the data owners.

-As an accredited, long-term repository for world soil data, ISRIC welcomes soil data contributions.
-Prior to their standardisation, the data will be safeguarded ‘as is’ in the WDC-Soils data repository.
+The datasets you share with us will be safeguarded ‘as is’ in the ISRIC WDC-Soils data repository.
 Therewith, we guarantee protection of your data from being lost.

 We welcome the following materials: